FRONTSH1P – A FRONTrunner approach to Systemic circular, Holistic & Inclusive solutions for a new Paradigm of territorial circular

 During its four years, FRONTSH1P will contribute to further the green and just transition of the Łódzkie region away from its current linear economic foundation towards the region’s decarbonisation and territorial regeneration.
 It will do so by demonstrating four circular systemic solutions.
 Each circular systemic solution targets an economic sector that is aiming towards decarbonisation: Wood Packaging; Food & Feed; Water & Nutrients; and Plastic & Rubber Waste.
 Each developed circular systemic solution will furthermore be highly replicable, a feat that will be proven during the project by their implementation in four other European regions: Campania (Italy); Sterea Ellada (Greece); Norte (Portugal); and Friesland (the Netherlands).

-Through the development of circular systemic solutions, FRONTSH1P will create Circular Regional Clusters that involve a wide range of local, regional, and national stakeholders, both from the public and private spheres, guaranteeing that no one will be left behind.
+Through the development of the circular systemic solutions, FRONTSH1P will create Circular Regional Clusters that involve a wide range of local, regional, and national stakeholders, both from the public and private spheres, guaranteeing that no one will be left behind.

 Leading organisation